Miller Township, Huntingdon County, Pennsylvania

 Miller Township is a township that is located in Huntingdon County, Pennsylvania, United States.
 The population was 457 at the time of the 2020 census.

-Background

-Matthew Miller was a soldier in the red army during the Battle of Culloden.Sometime afterwards William Penn gifts Matthew a plot of land forming a township.

 History

 Following the American Revolution, Matthew Miller and his wife, Molly "Mary" Dunn, emigrated from County Donegal, Ireland to Juniata County.
 A few years later, they moved and settled on a beautiful piece of ground in what is now Miller Township.
 They occupied a large tract of land on Warrior's Ridge, most of which has remained in the possession of the family ever since.
 Matthew Miller became very aged, dying in 1827, it is believed, at the age of one hundred and five years.
 Mrs. Miller was ninety-five years old at the time of her death.
 Of their family of six children the only daughter, Margaret, born in Ireland, married Robert Stewart, and lived on an adjoining farm in Miller.
 The sons, James, David, Thomas, Samuel, and John, all became old men.
 At the time of formation, Miller Township's population was estimated to be between four and five hundred citizens.
 Today, the population is officially 514.